-[RESEARCH in linguistics] - Conduct independent research on topics in Chinese linguistics.
+[RESEARCH in linguistics] Conduct independent research on topics in Chinese linguistics.

-[RESEARCH in literature] -Conduct independent research on topics in Chinese literature.
+[RESEARCH in literature] Conduct independent research on topics In Chinese literature.

 3.3.
-On the course level:
+On the course level.

 - 3.3.1.
 Anticipated outcomes. - 3.3.1.1.
-The student understands Chinese pragmatics in a linguistic perspective. - 3.3.1.2.
-The student uses Chinese pragmatic patterns of expression in her speaking, comprehension, and writing.
+The student understands Chinese semantics in a linguistic perspective. - 3.3.1.2.
+The student uses Chinese semantic patterns of expression in his/her speaking, comprehension, and writing.

 - 3.3.1.3.
-The student, after learning linguistic pragmatics, develops her own behavioral pragmatics for effective communication and action in a Chinese-language context. - 3.3.2.
-Methods for achieving the outcomes. - 3.3.2.1.
-The instructor explains Chinese pragmatics and its prominent patterns to the student. - 3.3.2.2.
-The instructor asks the student to practice Chinese in class, using prominent pragmatic patterns. - 3.3.2.3.
-The instructor extends linguistic pragmatics to behavioral pragmatics for the student to understand, learn, and practice. - 3.3.3.
+The student, after learning linguistic semantics, significantly develops her skills for effective communication in Chinese conversation or writing. - 3.3.2.
+Methods for achieving the outcomes - 3.3.2.1.
+The instructor explains Chinese semantics to the student. - 3.3.2.2.
+The instructor asks the student to practice Chinese in and outside the classroom, using prominent cognitive semantic patterns in Chinese. - 3.3.2.3.
+The instructor explains linguistic semantics for the student to observe and imitate and to apply to Chinese conversation and writing. - 3.3.3.
 Assessment of the outcomes. - 3.3.3.1.
-The student shows progress in understanding Chinese pragmatics in a linguistic perspective. - 3.3.3.2.
-The student shows that she can use Chinese pragmatic patterns of expression in her speaking, comprehension, and writing in Chinese. - 3.3.3.3.
-The student shows that she has developed her own behavioral pragmatics for effective communication and action in a Chinese-language context.
+The student shows significant progress in understanding Chinese semantics in a linguistic perspective. - 3.3.3.2.
+The student shows that she can use Chinese semantic patterns of expression in her speaking, comprehension, and writing in Chinese. - 3.3.3.3.
+The student shows that she has enlarged her repertory of Chinese semantic expressions and can effectively use them in conversation and writing.

-4. Major concerns or issues.
+4. Major concerns and issues.